Around the world, people give up time, money, and energy every day to improve the lives of others.

 According to this model, the goal or motivation behind each act is self-benefit.

 We behave in such a way to feel good about ourselves, receive material rewards, or avoid feeling shame about our actions or inaction.

 - We help a friend because we do not want to lose the closeness we share with them.
 If we see them upset, it causes us to feel bad, so we intervene.

-- We offer someone a lift, because at some point we may need their help.
+- We offer someone a ride because at some point we may need their help.

 Even a heroic life-saving act, according to universal egoists, is an attempt to escape guilt and be seen in a positive light (Batson et al., 2020).

-And yet, believing that every action is motivated by self-interest alone seems cynical, devoid of humanity, and offers a bleak view of the world.
+And yet, believing that every action is motivated by self-interest alone seems cynical and devoid of humanity, and offers a bleak view of the world.

 The altruist is more generous with the motivation they attribute to such acts.

 While much of our behavior is underpinned by egoistic motivation, under certain circumstances, help is given with the sole aim of improving or safeguarding the wellbeing of others – this is altruism.

 If we assist someone in trouble, we are therefore not motivated by a future, unknowable reward or recognition.